psajja3302/IAM-Project/UserLifecycleManagement.md

 | Security        | Monitoring and compliance  |

-## Creating Users
+## Hire New Onboarding - Creating Users
 1. On the Microsoft Entra ID page, scroll down to view quick actions.
 Click on `Add User`.
-Create 5-10 users manually
+Create 2-5 users manually
-2.
+2. On Google Sheets or Microsoft Excel, create and import the remaining users using a CSV import